 Later, a libel trial is held in the United Kingdom over the British newspaper "The Sun" calling Depp a "wife-beater."
 Depp sues both executive editor Dan Wootton and The Sun's parent company News Group Newspapers.

 Depp's ex-partner Paradis defends Depp by submitting a statement saying the actor "is the farthest thing" from a violent person.

 Depp brings forward claims that Heard had affairs with businessman Elon Musk and actor James Franco.
 He also claims Heard put her own fecal matter in their bed and was physically violent toward him.

-In November, a judge sided with The Sun.
+In November, a judge sides with The Sun.

 After the ruling, Depp posts a statement on Instagram saying he had been asked to exit the "Fantastic Beasts" franchise.

-"I wish to let you know that I have been asked to resign by Warner Bros. from my role as Grindelwald in ‘Fantastic Beasts’ and I have respected and agreed to that request," he wrote.
+"I wish to let you know that I have been asked to resign by Warner Bros. from my role as Grindelwald in ‘Fantastic Beasts’ and I have respected and agreed to that request," he writes in the post.